RyanPLehan/HealthCheck/README.md

 ## Supported Health Check Monitor Types
-1. Status - Responds with one or more Health Check Results in JSON format.
+1.  *Status* - Responds with one or more Health Check Results in JSON format.
     -  The output is similar to MS Health Check Results.
     -  This is useful for Application Monitors
     -  Only for HTTP Probe
-2. Startup - Response is based upon probe type
+2.  *Startup* - Response is based upon probe type
     -  HTTP Probe - HTTP 200 OK if **ALL** health check results are Healthy, else HTTP 503 System Unavailable
     -  TCP Probe - Will not accept connection until **ALL** health checks are Healthy.
+        -  This will not be monitored after a one-time successfull connection.
-3. Readiness - Response is based upon probe type
+3.  *Readiness* - Response is based upon probe type
     -  HTTP Probe - HTTP 200 OK if **ALL** health check results are Healthy, else HTTP 503 System Unavailable
     -  TCP Probe - Will not accept connection until **ALL** health checks are Healthy.
+        -  This will not be monitored after a one-time successfull connection.
-4. Liveness - Response is based upon probe type
+4.  *Liveness* - Response is based upon probe type
     -  HTTP Probe - HTTP 200 OK if **ALL** health check results are Healthy, else HTTP 503 System Unavailable
     -  TCP Probe - Will not accept connection until **ALL** health checks are Healthy.
+        -  This will continuously be monitored.

 ## HTTP Probes
 1. A particular Health Check monitor will respond to a HTTP probe if the endpoint is assigned (ie not null) in the configuration.
+    -  One or more **Endpoints** must be defined for the HTTP/HTTPS Probe to be supported as a whole
 2. Obviously, uses a Request/Response model.
     -  This means, health checks are executed when a request for a specific endpoint is requested.
 Then the response is returned.
-3. Only one port number (ie 8080) is supported and will be used for one or more endpoints
+3. Supports both HTTP and/or HTTPS, but the following must be observed:
+    -  HTTP will be supported when the **Port** has been assigned a valid port number.
+    -  HTTPS will be support when the **SslPort** has been assigned a valid port number
-4. Only supports HTTP GET Method
+4. Only supports HTTP **GET** Method

 ## TCP Probes
-1. Only Startup, Readiness and Liveness health checks are supported
+1. Only *Startup*, *Readiness* and *Liveness* health checks are supported
 2. A particular Health Check monitor will respond to a TCP probe if a port number is assigned (ie not null) in the configuration.
 3. Each Health Check Monitor can be assigned an individual or shared port number.
 4. When probed, a **Successfull** indication is when the connection is accepted and then closed.